-How CPGs Find Distributors (Insider Secrets about Food Distribution)
+How CPGs Can Find Food Distributors

 You’ve had your brilliant idea for an innovative consumer packaged goods (CPG) brand.
 You’ve done your market research, got unrivaled branding, and now you’re looking into how to get your products into the right stores.

 It’s no easy feat.
-It’s a competitive market out there and you’ll be up against many other brands who are also looking to change the world, so you’ll need some help.
+It’s a competitive market out there, and you’ll be up against many other brands who are also looking to change the world, so you’ll need some help.

-From there, your brand will really begin to catch on through word-of-mouth and that’s when the fun really begins.
+From there, your brand will really begin to catch on through word-of-mouth, and that’s when the fun really begins.